Isle of Wight Guru

 Here's a nice video of someone attempting the Round The Island cycle route whilst making me feel bad about the big slice of chocolate fudge cake I ate last night.

-1. Catch a Wightlink ferry from Portsmouth to Fishbourne (check here for offers).
-It's a car ferry which takes 40 minutes and is round the corner from the railway station at Portsmouth Harbour.
-At the time of writing, you can bring a bike on the train to Portsmouth Harbour, with some restrictions and you can take a bike on the ferry.
+From Portsmouth, you'll catch a Wightlink ferry to Fishbourne (check here for offers).
+It's a car ferry that takes 40 minutes and is round the corner from the railway station at Portsmouth Harbour.
+At the time of writing, you can bring a bike on the train to Portsmouth Harbour, with some restrictions.
+You can also take a bike on the ferry.
 Alternatively, you could get the foot passenger ferry from Portsmouth Harbour to Ryde Pier Head.
 It's a quicker crossing (20 minutes) and has the nice novelty of arriving at the UK's oldest pier.
 However, it's a detour to get onto the Round The Island Cycle Route so will add a couple of miles onto your journey.

 If you want somewhere to stop halfway then you'll end up along the Isle of Wight's Military Road on the South West Coastline.
 The good news is that it's a beautiful stretch of coastline with unspoilt beaches and dark skies for stargazing.
 We've had many happy evenings sat on the beach at Compton Bay watching the sunset.

-The bad news is that there's not much accommodation around there apart from several campsites (Grange Farm, Compton Farm, Chine Farm).
-If you want accommodation with actual walls then I start with The Three Bishops in Brighstone or this property along the coastal road).
-There aren't hotels around that part of the Isle of Wight and there aren't many places for eating out, apart from a lone pub in Brighstone.
-You could stop off in Ventnor or Niton en route if you don't mind cycling a few more miles on top of your fish and chips.
+The bad news is that there's not much accommodation around there apart from several campsites (Grange Farm, Compton Farm).
+If you want accommodation with actual walls then I start with The Three Bishops in Brighstone or cycle a bit further to Freshwater Bay where you'll find the swanky Albion Hotel.

-2. A second option is to get the Red Funnel car ferry from Southampton to East Cowes which takes about an hour (check here for offers).
+A second option is to get the Red Funnel car ferry from Southampton to East Cowes, which takes about an hour (check here for offers).
 The bad news is that the ferry journey is longer than the Portsmouth ferry (55 minutes compared to 40) and the ferry port isn't right by Southampton Central Railway Station.
-The good news is that you have more options of places to stay, which are about half way round the route.
-There aren't many campsites around the South Wight but there is accommodation at The Wight Mouse pub in Chale and some hotels in Ventnor.
+The good news is that you have more options of places to stay whilst doing a fairly equal number of miles each day.
+There aren't many campsites around the South Wight but there is accommodation at The Wight Mouse pub in Chale and there are some hotels in Ventnor.

 Ventnor is probably a bit less than half way but has a much better choice of places to sleep and eat than Niton or St Lawrence.
 It's a decent sized town with a nice esplanade and seafront pubs/restaurants.